 Use Foot Protection

 If you have a known hotspot for blisters, use moleskin on it before starting the hike.
-Some people put also petroleum jelly between their toes, or wear double socks, and these also seems to help.
+Some people put also petroleum jelly between their toes or wear double socks, and these also seem to help.

 Use a Walking Stick